bitmakerlabs/dev_environment_setup/README.md

 # Suggested Linux Setup for Bitmaker

+This is a guide for the Ruby/Rails version of the WDI course (2013 - 2018).
+If you're looking for the current version of this installation guide, [head over here instead](https://github.com/bitmakerlabs/python-dev-setup-guide-linux#Linux-Development-Environment-and-Tools).

 ## Getting Started

 This guide was last updated in April 2016 for Ubuntu 14.04.